nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ## Mapping UZI certificate to X509Credential

+The mapping of certificates to x509 is depending

-### The ROOT Ca
+### The ROOT G3

 The `did:x509` specification dictates that the fingerprint of the Root CA is part of the did:x509.
-For mapping an UZI certificate to an X509Credential the ROOT CA MUST match one of the certificates in the UZI register hierarchy.
+For mapping an UZI certificate to an X509Credential the ROOT CA MUST match one of the certificates in the UZI ROOT CA register hierarchy.
+For G3 this is:

 ```asciidoc
         ┌────────────────────────────────────┐